 This doesn’t mean that writing blog posts on popular topics is out of bounds; it just means that you have to research and choose.

 With it, you can not only research your chosen keyword but also find any related keywords that you can also rank for.
-Figuring out how to do keyword research is your first step towards more SEO-friendly content.
+Figuring out how to do keyword research is your first step towards writing an SEO friendly blog post.

 Want a walk-through of how to use Keysearch and a checklist for optimizing your posts?